Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Introduction

-Overall, the AC-MPC architecture not only advances the integration of RL and MPC but also offers practical improvements in out-of-distribution behavior, training efficiency, and real-world applicability, contributing to the development of more robust and efficient control systems.
+The AC-MPC architecture not only advances the integration of RL and MPC but also offers practical improvements in out-of-distribution behavior, training efficiency, and real-world applicability \revi{in the context of agile quadrotor flight}, contributing to the development of more robust and efficient control systems.

 }